 Learn how to call attention to your drawing with color from Mary Cassatt.
 See how J.M.W.
 Turner used heavily pigmented body color to capture the glowing sunsets he is so famous for!
 Understand the reflective sheen of a bird’s wing just like Albrecht Dürer.

 Discover how Odilon Redon used a palette of earth tones in order to intensify his colors and make them glow.

-The Quill Pen by John A. Parks
+The Quill Pen and How to Use It by John A. Parks

 In this free eBook, you’ll also find this Learn to Draw with a Quill Pen bonus chapter that will reveal the history of one of the most prolific and popular tools of drawing masters past and present.
 Plus, you will learn, step by step drawing with a quill pen, which was the instrument and predominant tool of the Old Masters.
 And learn from contemporary masters of today, many of whom still use the quill pen for drawing techniques that set their work apart.